Sick of looking for plus size wetsuits for women?

 Tips on Choosing a Plus Size Wetsuit

 - Height and shoulder width is the major difference between men and women’s suits.
 Look for a suit that won’t be too long – if the arms and legs need to be rolled up your suit could end up letting water in.
 Short and curvy?
-A shortie wetsuit with appropriate boots is a more flexible option for summer activities.
+A plus size shortie wetsuit with appropriate boots might be a more flexible option for summer and shoulder season activities.

 - Suits with front zips are great if you need to put on a suit solo and want to relax with the suit open while you’re on the beach.
 But they’re not always great for something like paddle boarding or kayaking, where you need to pull yourself back on board.
 Front zips can get caught on the board/deck and make it difficult to get out of the water.
 They also tend to let in more water, so you’ll get cold and tired more quickly.